Cholet: Geography

 Cholet stands on an eminence on the right bank of the river Moine, which is crossed by a bridge from the fifteenth century.
 It is about 50 km southeast of Nantes.
-Cholet is the centre of the Agglomeration community of Cholet with about 107,000 inhabitants.
+Cholet is the centre of the Cholet Agglomération with about 107,000 inhabitants.
 It is the seat of the arrondissement of Cholet and of the cantons Cholet-1 and Cholet-2.

+Climate

 History

 Numerous discoveries make it possible to prove the existence of a prehistoric presence on the territory of the commune.
 There were found, in particular, several polishers and thirty-three polished stone axes.
 From the Neolithic period, there are only three menhirs left in Cholet: one located at a place called "la Garde", a second ("la Pierre Plate") at a place called "la Pochetière" and a third ("le Grand menhir de la Garde") moved to the Mail garden in Cholet in 1885.
 Four other menhirs at a place called "Gué-au-Boin" and a fifth at "La Bréchoire" have been destroyed or have disappeared.

 The name of "De Cholet" family appears for the first time in the 11th century in the entourage of Lord Pierre I of Chemillé, who died in 1048.
 The first mention of a castle in Cholet dates from 1069.

 The town owes the rise of its prosperity to the settlement of weavers there by Édouard Charles Victurnien Colbert, count of Maulévrier, a brother of the great Jean-Baptiste Colbert.
 It then became an estate of Gabriel-François de Rougé and marquess of Cholet, who developed the town and its economy.
 The main commercial mall, opened in 2009, is named after him: the "Arcades Rougé".